the modernist magazine issue #34 JUXTAPOSITION

 135mm(w) x 280mm(h)

-By subscribing to The Modernist magazine, you will be supporting The Modernist Society, a not for profit organisation.
+By subscribing to The Modernist magazine or joining our membership, you will be supporting The Modernist Society, a not for profit organisation.

 **Please remember - we are a not for profit organisation with a very small team.
 We aim to dispatch your order within seven days of receiving it.
 Please be patient with us.
 Thank you.**